Synapse A2A Communication

 Evaluate result, then cleanup

-If synapse kill fails or the agent still appears in synapse list , retry with -f , check the agent status/logs, and report the cleanup failure instead of leaving an orphaned agent behind.
+If synapse kill fails or the agent still appears in synapse list --json , retry with -f , check the agent status/logs, and report the cleanup failure instead of leaving an orphaned agent behind.

 Response Mode Guide